dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Infrastructure/ReadMe.Infrastructure.md

 Background Job **DeleteOutdatedSoftDeletableEntitiesJob** runs once per month and gets at runtime all entities that implements ISoftDeletable interface and then permanently deletes entities that were soft deleted one year in the past.

+## FuzzySearch

+FuzzySearch is used to approximate strings, spell checking, word segmentation.
+The use of fuzzy search is presented in **.Application/CQRS/Products/Queries/FuzzySearchProductByName**.
+We should inject the **IFuzzySearchFactory** and then create an instance of a **FuzzySearch** that matches our expectations.